ZhgChg.Li

 deploy:

-# Job defaults to concurrent execution; use needs to wait for testing and deploy-env to complete before executing
+# Jobs run concurrently by default, use needs to wait for testing and deploy-env to finish before running

 needs: [testing, deploy-env]